kurtbruns/svg-tutorial/content/_index.md

 ## Coordinate System

-The origin of the svg coordinate system is at the top-left corner of the image.
+The origin of the SVG coordinate system is at the top-left corner of the image.
 The positive x-direction is to the right and the positive y-direction is down.
 In the world of computer graphics it is standard to have the y-axis flipped since elements are positioned relative to the top-left corner of the container.
 Try clicking and dragging the control point below.

 {{<example "SVGCoordinateSystemExample">}}